splunk/rba/docs/searches/threat_object_prevalence.md

 ## Incorporating into Risk Notables

-Because of potential overlaps with multi-value fields, we might need to change our initial `tstats` logic to keep threat objects separate for a bit.
-I will use the base logic for the [limit score stacking](https://github.com/splunk/rba/blob/main/docs/searches/limit_score_stacking.md) Risk Incident Rule:
+Because of potential overlaps in multi-value fields for threat object, we need to change our initial `tstats` logic to keep them separate until after we enrich.
+I will use the base logic for the [limit score stacking](https://github.com/splunk/rba/blob/main/docs/searches/limit_score_stacking.md) Risk Incident Rule with some modifications:

 ```shell linenums="1"
 | tstats `summariesonly`